Vito Genovese: Castellammarese War

 In early 1930, the Castellammarese War broke out between Masseria and Maranzano.
-In a secret deal with Maranzano, Luciano agreed to engineer the death of his boss, Masseria, in return for receiving Masseria's rackets and becoming Maranzano's second-in-command.
+In a secret deal with Maranzano, Luciano agreed to engineer the death of Masseria, his own boss, in return for receiving Masseria's rackets and becoming Maranzano's second-in-command.
 On April 15, 1931, Luciano had lured Masseria to a meeting where he was murdered at a restaurant called Nuova Villa Tammaro on Coney Island.
 While they played cards, Luciano allegedly excused himself to the bathroom, with the gunmen reportedly being Genovese, Albert Anastasia, Joe Adonis, and Benjamin "Bugsy" Siegel; Ciro "The Artichoke King" Terranova drove the getaway car, but legend has it that he was too shaken up to drive away and had to be shoved out of the driver's seat by Siegel.
 Luciano took over Masseria's family, with Genovese as his underboss.

 In September 1931, Luciano and Genovese planned the murder of Salvatore Maranzano.
 Luciano had received word that Maranzano was planning to kill him and Genovese, and prepared a hit team to kill Maranzano first.
 On September 10, 1931, when Maranzano summoned Luciano, Genovese, and Frank Costello to a meeting at his office, they knew Maranzano would kill them there.
 Instead, Luciano sent to Maranzano's office four Jewish gangsters whose faces were unknown to Maranzano's people.
 They had been secured with the aid of Meyer Lansky and Siegel.
 Luciano subsequently created The Commission to serve as the governing body for organized crime.

 In 1931, Genovese's first wife, Donata Ragone, died of tuberculosis and he quickly announced his intention to marry Anna Petillo, who was already married to Gerard Vernotico.

 On March 16, 1932, Vernotico was found strangled to death on a Manhattan rooftop, and on March 28, 1932, Genovese married his widow, Anna, who was Genovese's cousin via her mother, Concetta y Cassini Genovese.